kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ### Ago05 2022
 - Now the frequency changes at each encoder step (I am using EC11 encoder and it changed the frequency at every second step)
-- Plot to the waterfall improved to spend less time
+- Plot to the Waterfall improved to spend less time
 - Included separate audio filters for CW and AM
 - Included side tone for CW TX
 - Writing to display and programming Si5351 only when necessary (finally)